microsoft/code-with-engineering-playbook/README.md

-# ISE Code-With Customer/Partner Engineering Playbook
+# Neudesic Engineering Excellence Playbook

-An engineer or data scientist working on an [ISE](docs/ISE.md) project...
+An engineer or data scientist working on an [NEE](docs/NEE.md) project...

 * Has responsibilities to their team – mentor, coach, and lead.
 * Knows their **playbook**.
 Follows their playbook.
 Fixes their playbook if it is broken.
 If they find a better playbook, they copy it.
 If somebody could use your playbook, give them yours.
 * Leads by example.
 Models the behaviors we desire both interpersonally and technically.
 * Strives to understand how their work fits into a broader context and ensures the outcome.

 This is our playbook.
 All contributions welcome!
-Please feel free to submit a [pull request](https://github.com/microsoft/code-with-engineering-playbook/pulls) to get involved.
+Please feel free to submit a [pull request](https://github.com/neudesic/engineering-playbook/pulls) to get involved.

-> **Note:** If you are reading this on GitHub - head over to [https://microsoft.github.io/code-with-engineering-playbook/](https://microsoft.github.io/code-with-engineering-playbook/) for a better reading experience
+> **Note:** If you are reading this on GitHub - head over to [https://neudesic.github.io/engineering-playbook/](https://neudesic.github.io/engineering-playbook/) for a better reading experience

 ## Why Have A Playbook